When I was studying marketing, I was astonished by these two statistics:

 Here are some other things you can do to nurture relationships with customers:

 We want people to understand how to use the product.
 This is why we send emails about features along with videos explaining how to use them.
 We also remind everyone that our customer support team is always here for them.
+This welcome email introduces people to our blog and allows them to participate in a survey to share what they’re most interested in learning about.

 It’s always a good idea to educate people about your product or service to help them achieve great results.